apfrade/ConfidenceMeasure/README.md

-# Confidence Measure Tool
+# Confidence Tool

 ### Introduction

-Here we provide the confidence measure as a ready to use tool that can be wrapped around classification models.

-The confidence measure enables one to:
-- increases model robustness
-- quantify prediction trust
-- operate a classifier virtually up to any accuracy level

-The confidence measure can be used for one, or ################

-When used for several rounds of predictions of decreasing thresholds, the idea is to feed into the next round all the examples that could not be predicted with confidence.
-The outputs of each round will fall into the prediction confidence interval limited by the threshold of the previous and current round.
-This allows great descrimination between the confidence of predictions of different examples.

-Nevertheless, a compromise between accuracy and access to answers is required for the achievement of useful results.
+Welcome to the confidence tool page.

+The confidence tool measures how confident a given classifier is about each prediction it makes.
+This tool can be implemented with a single line of code, and may be applied in a number of ways that will increase the capabilities of your original machine learning model.

 See the [reference](https://pubs.rsc.org/en/content/articlelanding/2020/ce/d0ce00111b#!divAbstract) for more details.

 ### Applications

-One could use this approach to:
+One could use this tool to:
 - Increase model robustness (by filtering marginal classification events due to noise in data).
-- Increase model performance and retrieve examples whose prediction confidence is at least x%.
+- Quantify the confidence of each prediction.
+- Operate the classifier (virtually) up to any accuracy level.
-- Separate the examples by confidence of their prediction.
+- Bin examples according to the confidence of their prediction.
 - Determine in which confidence interval the prediction of an example falls.

-It can be further used for label propagation.
+The tool is very versatile and may also be used as an ensemble framework, or even as a semi supervised learning for automatic label assigment (self learning).

 ### Limitations

+This tool is only applicable to **classifiers** that are able to output **class probabilities** for each prediction.

 The model to be used should be a classifier, able to output an array of class probabilities for each example.
-Currently, the confidence measure relies on the scikit-learn method ***clf.predict_proba()***.
+Currently, the confidence measure relies on scikit-learn models with the *predict_proba()* attribute.
+The majority is listed below:

-Thus we recomend you to only use scikit-learn classifiers that have the **predict_proba()** method.
-Some are:

 		sklearn.svm.SVC(probability=True)
 		sklearn.naive_bayes.GaussianNB()